Oatmeal banana bread is the perfect recipe for a quick, simple and light breakfast. Read on for step-by-step directions!

 - Bake for 45 to 55 minutes until a toothpick inserted comes out with little to no crumbs.

 Pro tip: Always let the banana bread cool in the pan for 15 minutes, then take it out of the pan and let it cool completely before slicing.
-Because of bananas and less flour, this easy banana bread is moist and very tender therefore make sure it’s cool before you slice it so it doesn’t crumble.
+Because of the bananas and reduced flour, this bread will be moist and very tender.
+Therefore, make sure it's cool before you slice it so it doesn't crumble.

-- Walnuts: To make oatmeal bananana nut bread, add 3/4 cup walnuts to the oatmeal banana bread batter with the dry ingredients and you’ll have a little bit of crunch in every bite.
+- Walnuts: Add ¾ cup walnuts to the batter with the dry ingredients and you'll have a little bit of crunch in every bite.

-- Coconut: 3/4 cup shredded coconut added with flour and old fashioned oatmeal makes this banana bread double delicious!
+- Coconut: ¾ cup shredded coconut added with flour and old fashioned oatmeal makes this banana bread extra delicious!

-Banana bread freezes really well.
-To do so, slice the banana bread and wrap each slice in plastic wrap and then aluminum foil to avoid freezer burn.
-Freeze for up to 3 months.
+Banana bread freezes well.
+To freeze, slice the banana bread and wrap each slice in plastic wrap and then aluminum foil to avoid freezer burn.
+You can freeze for up to 3 months.
 To serve, unwrap the banana bread slice and place it on a plate.
-Reheat it in the microwave for one minute and 30 seconds or until it’s heated through.
+Reheat it in the microwave for one minute and 30 seconds or until it's heated through.

 - You can use sour cream instead of Greek yogurt in this recipe.
-You can use either regular or light sour cream or yogurt for this banana oat bread.
+Feel free to choose either regular or light sour cream or yogurt.